Aethylred/rspec-puppet-osmash/README.md

 ### `rspec_puppet_osmash.known`

-Outputs the loaded osmash OS library as an array of hashes. (_Note:_his seems to replicate `rspec_puppet_osmash.all` it needs checking.)
+Outputs the loaded osmash OS library as an array of hashes. (_Note:_ This seems to replicate `rspec_puppet_osmash.all` it needs checking.)

 ### `rspec_puppet_osmash.unknown`